gaunts/CANFD-ECI-VCI-Tests/README.md

 ## CANFD-ECI-VCI

-This repository illustrates a problem I am having the the Linux version of the Ixxat USB-To-CAN FD driver (ECI).
+This repository illustrates a problem I am having with the Linux version of the Ixxat USB-To-CAN FD driver (ECI).
 It contains sources to reproduce the issue as well as some images representing my setup.

 ### History